+MEETINGS

-MEETINGS What Why Who To carry out When Outcome 1.
-Board Meetings To oversee and evaluate the weekly activities of the BU-SFL's academic units Board Members and Unit Heads Every Week Minutes documented and filed Assignments given to the unit heads Review of the previous week 2.
+What Why Who To carry out When Outcome

+1. Board Meetings To oversee and evaluate the weekly activities of the BU-SFL's academic units Board Members and Unit Heads Every Week Minutes documented and filed Assignments given to the unit heads

+• Review of the previous week 2.
 Opening Ceremony of the Academic Year To review the previous year's activities of the BU-SFL, to communicate new decisions, policies, practices to staff The Directorate Beginning of the Academic Year Minutes documented and filed Preventive and corrective action taken 3.
 Meetings with the University Faculty Members Getting field specific resources to prepare language teaching materials To share ideas about students' progress, and emerging language needs The Board (if needed) Related Unit Head-Vice Heads, CDU Members TDU Members Related Shareholders in the University When needed Minutes documented and filed Preventive and corrective action taken 4.
 Standardization Meetings To ensure accurate and consistent marking TDU members and teaching staff After each exam Minutes documented and filed Preventive and corrective action taken

 5. Unit Member Meetings To review ongoing activities and make the Units' operational plans EPU Administration AEU Administration MLU Administration CDU Members TTDU Members TDU Members When needed Minutes documented and filed Preventive and corrective action taken 6.
-Teaching Staff Meetings To ensure related teaching staff are informed of the action plans and decisions taken by the Board and by the Unit Admin To share ideas for quality improvement in the coordination and decision taking processes EPU Administration &Instructors AEU Administration &Instructors MLU Administration &Instructors Every two weeks Minutes documented and filed Preventive and corrective action taken 7.
-Instructor Course /Program Evaluation Focus Group Meetings To share ideas about students' progress and review ongoing program implementation CDU Members Related Unit Head (if needed) Related Instructors Every two weeks Minutes documented and filed Preventive and corrective action taken 8.
-Cross-Units Meetings To cooperate and share ideas about academic and administrative matters; take preventive and corrective actions EPU Administration AEU Administration MLU Administration CDU Members TTDU Members TDU Members When needed Minutes documented and filed Preventive and corrective action taken
+Teaching Staff Meetings To ensure related teaching staff are informed of the action plans and decisions taken by the Board and by the Unit Admin To share ideas for quality improvement in the coordination and decision taking processes EPU Administration &Instructors AEU Administration &Instructors MLU Administration &Instructors Every month Minutes documented and filed Preventive and corrective action taken 7.
+Instructor Course /Program Evaluation Focus Group Meetings To share ideas about students' progress and review ongoing program implementation CDU Members Related Unit Head (if needed) Related Instructors Every two weeks Minutes documented and filed Preventive and corrective action taken

+8. Cross-Units To cooperate and share EPU When Minutes

+Meetings ideas about academic and Administration needed documented and

+administrative matters; AEU filed

+take preventive and Administration Preventive and

+corrective actions MLU corrective action

+Administration taken

+CDU Members

+TTDU Members

+TDU Members